makelly/groucho/README.md

 # Groucho
+- [ ] UNDER CONSTRUCTION :construction:
 A command line tool to test generating and sending (publishing) FHIR events to a receiver, such as an Events Management Service (EMS).

+## Installation
 - [ ] UNDER CONSTRUCTION :construction:

-## Installation
 This is a Node.js application, therefore you need to first install Node.

-Under construction!

 ## Running
-Under construction!
+- [ ] UNDER CONSTRUCTION :construction:

 ## Scripts
-Under construction!
+- [ ] UNDER CONSTRUCTION :construction:

 ## Templates
+- [ ] UNDER CONSTRUCTION :construction:
 A template file is a FHIR event message bundle, in XML or JSON format, that has elements marked up that will be replaced by data values.
 The [Handlebars templating language](http://handlebarsjs.com/), which is an extension to the well known Mustache templating language, is used to markup elements.

 Template files live in the directory `/templates`